Guru En Aalu: Production

-Release
+Release and reception

-After being completed but unreleased for one year, the film was released on 24 April 2009, opening to mixed reviews.
-Behindwoods wrote:"So that’s precisely the USP of Guru En Aalu.
-Comedy!
-If you don’t mind a few odd screen minutes while the lead characters trundle their way through a familiar script".
+The film was released on 24 April 2009.
 Sify claimed that it is "nowhere near the original which was technically superior with super hit songs and locales".
-Rediff wrote:"If you're looking for a re-creation of a feel-good candy-floss romance, then Selva's shoddy screenplay [sic] is likely to prove quite a drag".
-Hindu called it "typical commercial cocktail" and concluded that "If you have watched the original you are bound to be perplexed by unnecessary additions in the Tamil version that drag the film down to deplorable levels".
+Rediff.com wrote, "If you're looking for a re-creation of a feel-good candy-floss romance, then Selva's shoddy screenplay that's come more than a decade too late is likely to prove quite a drag".
+The Hindu called it "typical commercial cocktail" and concluded that "If you have watched the original you are bound to be perplexed by unnecessary additions in the Tamil version that drag the film down to deplorable levels".

 Soundtrack

-The film has six songs composed by Srikanth Deva collaborating with director Selva for second time after Thotta.
-Lyrics are by three eminent poets – Pa.
-Vijay, Kapilan and Pazhanibharathy whilst the songs are choreographed by Kalyan, Sridhar and Dinesh.
-The film's songs were released at a low-key function in Chennai on 26 September 2008.
-Majority of the BGM scores in this movie were lifted from popular Hindi movies like Kabhi Khushi Kabhi Gham, Salaam Namaste, No Entry and Om Shanti Om.
-"Spun" by Flipsyde is used in the song "Chellame Chellame", "Bouger Bouger" by Magic System was used as "Veesuvadhu", "Bebot" by The Black Eyed Peas forms the background score of the whole movie, and "Ek Din Aap" from original Hindi film Yes Boss has been used here as "Kadhal Kannadiyil".
+The soundtrack was composed by Srikanth Deva.
+The audio launch was held in Chennai on 27 September 2008.
+"Spun" by Flipsyde is used in the song "Chellame Chellame", and "Bouger Bouger" by Magic System was used as "Veesuvadhu".